command-tab/awesome-n64-development/README.md

 * [Tool N64](https://www.zophar.net/utilities/n64aud/tool-n64.html) - A tool to display ROM information and perform byte reordering
 * [Real N64 CRC Tool v2](https://www.smwcentral.net/?p=section&a=details&id=8799) - A tool to check, calculate, and set ROM checksums and extract the bootcode of ROM files
 * [rom64](https://github.com/mroach/rom64) - A tool to identify and parse ROM header information
+* [romjudge](https://github.com/jkbenaim/romjudge) - A utility to judge an N64 ROM for correctness
+* [leotools](https://github.com/jkbenaim/leotools) - Work with 64DD disk images and the files contained therein
 * [n64splat](https://github.com/ethteck/n64splat) - A ROM splitting tool to assist with decompilation and modding projects
 * [seq64/n64checksum](https://github.com/sauraen/seq64/blob/master/Source/n64checksum.cpp) - Source for a tool to calculate and set ROM checksums
 * [Info64](https://www.smwcentral.net/?p=section&a=details&id=5737) - A tool to display and set ROM header information and checksums